devzbysiu/je/README.md

     help          Prints this message or the help of the given subcommand(s) init          Initializes configuration file
     put           Uploads content to AEM instance
+    reinit        Rewrites the configuration file with newest version
 ```

 # <p id="installation">Installation</p>